 The patriotism and the freedom love of the Americans is more strongly addressed with this way of using the words, than the fear of struggle and danger.
 This also has to do with the American values and would not be so fruitful in Germany.

-Tonight, we give thanks to the countless intelligence and counterterrorism professionals who have worked tirelessly to achieve this outcome.
+Tonight, we give thanks to the countless intelligence and counterterrorism professionals who've worked tirelessly to achieve this outcome.
 The American people do not see their work, nor know their names.
 But tonight, they feel the satisfaction of their work and the result of their pursuit of justice.
-Patriotism, and unparalleled courage of those who serve our country.
+We give thanks for the men who carried out this operation, for they exemplify the professionalism, patriotism, and unparalleled courage of those who serve our country.
 And they are part of a generation that has borne the heaviest share of the burden since that September day.
-9 / 11 that we have never forgotten your loss, nor wavered in our commitment to see that it takes any other action on our shores.
-And tonight, let's think back to the sense of unity that prevailed on 9 / 1.
-I know it has, at times, frayed.
+Finally, let me say to the families who lost loved ones on 9/11 that we have never forgotten your loss, nor wavered in our commitment to see that we do whatever it takes to prevent another attack on our shores.
+And tonight, let us think back to the sense of unity that prevailed on 9/1 I know that it has, at times, frayed.
 Yet today's achievement is a testament to the greatness of our country and the determination of the American people.
-The cause of security is not complete.
-But tonight, we are once again reminded that America can do whatever we want.
-That is the story of our history, whether it be the pursuit of prosperity for our people, or the struggle for equality for all our citizens; our commitment to stand up for our values abroad, and our sacrifices to make the world a safer place.
-Let us remember that we can not do any of these things just because of wealth or power, but because of who we are: one nation, under God, indivisible, with liberty and justice for all.
+The cause of securing our country is not complete.
+But tonight, we are once again reminded that America can do whatever we set our mind to.
+That is the story of our history, whether it's the pursuit of prosperity for our people, or the struggle for equality for all our citizens; our commitment to stand up for our values abroad, and our sacrifices to make the world a safer place.
+Let us remember that we can do these things not just because of wealth or power, but because of who we are: one nation, under God, indivisible, with liberty and justice for all.
+Thank you.
 May God bless you.
-And God bless the United States of America.
+And may God bless the United States of America.

 In the last part he addresses those directly affected.
 Does he argue that the fight must go on and that, in principle, every American is patriotically committed to participating or supporting the just cause?